aterreno/blog/content/crystal-clear-a-human-powered-methodology-for-small-teams/index.md

 > Ron Jeffries once characterized Crystal Clear as, "Bring a few developers together in peace, love and harmony, shipping code every other month, and good software will emerge.

-I agree, I would add that Crystal gives some hints on how to maximize the happyness and productivity of the team that other methologies don’t discuss at all, in the end the best thing you can do is mix something from Crystal with XP & Scrum to obtain the best results.
+I agree, I would add that Crystal gives some hints on how to maximise the happiness and productivity of the team that other methodologies don’t discuss at all, in the end the best thing you can do is mix something from Crystal with XP & Scrum to obtain the best results.